MenakaGodakanda/network-troubleshooting-linux/README.md

 # Network Troubleshooting on Linux (OSI Layers)

 This project demonstrates network troubleshooting techniques on Linux based on the OSI model.
-Each OSI layer is addressed with specific tools and commands to diagnose and resolve network issues.
+Each OSI layer is addressed with specific tools and commands to diagnose and resolve network issues.<br>
+<a href="https://github.com/MenakaGodakanda/network-troubleshooting-linux/blob/main/Project_Description.md">Project Description</a>

 ## Overview